The 25 Most Influential Sneakers of All Time

 The BapeSTA is the reason why the Air Force 1’s popularity is sky high right now — it is, after all, Nike’s highest grossing sneaker in terms of sales.

-The New Balance 576 gave birth to an entire subculture of sneakerheads.
+The New Balance 576 (below) and 770 (above) gave birth to an entire subculture of sneakerheads.
 Now, you can either love these collectors or hate them, but they are some of the most knowledgeable (and conceited) sneaker purists out there.

-It’s a timeless classic which didn’t only define a generation, but it continues to inspire the New Balance subculture to this day.
+Both are timeless classics which didn’t only define a generation, but it continues to inspire the New Balance subculture to this day.

 18. Nike Lava Dome